letheed/takuzu/README.md

 # Takuzu

-A library and a binary for solving takuzu (a.k.a. binairo) number puzzles.
+A library and a binary for solving Takuzu (a.k.a.
+Binairo) number puzzles.

 ## Documentation